FarisZR/knocker-cli/docs/architecture.md

 ## How It Works: IP Change Detection

+`knocker-cli` operates in two distinct modes for handling IP changes:

+### Simple Mode (Default)

+This is the default and recommended mode of operation.

-1. The background service starts and retrieves the initial public IP address by making a "knock" request to the API.
-The API records the IP of the machine making the request.
+1. The `knocker-cli` service starts and, at a regular interval (configured by the `interval` setting), sends a "knock" request to your API server.
-2. The service stores this IP in memory.
+2. The service **does not** check its own IP address.
-3. At a configurable interval (e.g., every 5 minutes), the service wakes up and performs a health check on the API.
-4. If the health check is successful, it makes another "knock" request.
-5. The remote API receives the request and can see the source IP.
-If this new IP is different from the one previously whitelisted for that client, the API updates its records.
+3. Your API server receives the "knock" request, inspects the source IP address of the request, and updates its whitelist accordingly.

-6. The Knocker service itself can also be configured to use an external IP checking service.
-In this mode, it fetches the IP from the external service and compares it to the last known IP.
-If it has changed, it then calls the `/knock` endpoint with the new IP.
-By default, this external check is disabled.
+In this mode, `knocker-cli` acts as a simple, periodic "pinger" to keep your whitelist entry fresh.

+### Comparison Mode (Optional)

+This mode is for more advanced use cases where you want the client to be responsible for detecting IP changes.

+1. To enable this mode, you must provide an `ip_check_url` in your configuration.
+This URL should point to a service that returns the client's public IP in plain text (e.g., `https://ifconfig.me`).
+2. The `knocker-cli` service starts and fetches its public IP from the `ip_check_url`.
+It stores this IP in memory.
+3. At each interval, it fetches the IP again.
+4. It compares the new IP with the one stored in memory.
+5. If the IP address has changed, and only if it has changed, the service will send a "knock" request to your API server to whitelist the new address.